amrnet/User-Guide_/docs/source/usage.rst

 *Salmonella* Typhi
 ~~~~~~~~~~~~~~~~~~

 *Salmonella* Typhi data in AMRnet are drawn from `Pathogenwatch <http://Pathogen.watch>`_, which calls AMR and `GenoTyphi<https://doi.org/10.1093/infdis/jiab414>`_ genotypes from genome assemblies.
 The *Salmonella* Typhi data in Pathogenwatch are curated by the `Global Typhoid Genomics Consortium <https://www.typhoidgenomics.org>`_, as described `here <https://doi.org/10.7554/eLife.85867>`_.
 The prevalence estimates shown are calculated using genome collections derived from non-targeted sampling frames (i.e. surveillance and burden studies, as opposed to AMR focused studies or outbreak investigations).
-Last update: XX.
+Last update: 24 January 2024.

 **Variable definitions**